DonTron-prog/docerate/content/posts/welcome-to-my-blog.md

   Deployment: GitHub Actions CI/CD
 ```

-## What's Next?
+## Future Plans

-I'm planning to add more features:
+I have several features planned for future development:

-1. **RSS feed** for subscribers
+1. RSS feed for subscribers
-2. **Dark mode** toggle
+2. Dark mode toggle
-3. **Comments** via GitHub discussions
+3. Comments via GitHub discussions
-4. **Analytics** with privacy-friendly tracking
+4. Analytics with privacy-friendly tracking
-5. **Newsletter** integration
+5. Newsletter integration

-## Get the Code
+## Source Code Availability

 The entire static site generator is open source.
 You can use it for your own blog or as inspiration for building your own tools.
 Check out the [GitHub repository](#) for installation instructions and documentation.

 ---

-Thanks for reading!
-I'm excited to share more technical content, tutorials, and insights on this new platform.
+Thanks for reading.
+I look forward to sharing more technical content, tutorials, and insights on this platform.
 Stay tuned for posts about Python, AWS, web development, and more.

-[^1]: Footnotes are great for adding additional context without cluttering the main text.
+[^1]: I love markdown!
+I can edit it in any application including mobile, it's simple but has all the formatting I need without bloat, and most importantly I can write and edit using keyboard shortcuts like code.